idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 Actually, don't.
 Here, in :lname:`Idio`-land, we **do not** "support" Unicode.
-We use the `Unicode Character Database`_ (UCD) and some categories and properties related to that.
-We will use the "simple" lowercase and uppercase properties to help with corresponding character mapping functions, for example.
+We use the `Unicode Character Database`_ (UCD) and some categories and properties related to that and UTF-8 encoding.
+We will use the "simple" lowercase and uppercase properties from the UCD to help with corresponding character mapping functions, for example.

 However, :lname:`Idio` is not concerned with correct, legal, security or any other Unicode consideration.  :lname:`Idio` simply uses